ashwin-som/ashwin-somasundaram/content/authors/admin/_index.md

 - Visitors
 ---

 Hey there!
 I'm Ashwin, a rising sophomore at UT Dallas majoring in Computer Science.
 My main interests include AI/Deep Learning and Data Science.
 I am developing skills to be able to build intelligent systems that can perform complex tasks better than humans.
-I'm also a member of the [Computing Scholars CS^2 Program](http://cs.utdallas.edu/computingscholars/) and the [Collegium V Honors Program](https://honors.utdallas.edu/cv).
+I'm also a member of the [_Computing Scholars CS^2 Program_](http://cs.utdallas.edu/computingscholars/) and the [_Collegium V Honors Program_](https://honors.utdallas.edu/cv).

-I am currrently working on a project using Conv.
-Neural Nets to find the difference between images of animal species.
-In my free time, I enjoy [competitive programming](https://open.kattis.com/users/ashwin-s), learning new concepts in robotics, playing basketball, and getting involved in organizations on campus.
+In my free time, I enjoy [_competitive programming_](https://open.kattis.com/users/ashwin-s), learning new concepts in robotics, playing basketball, and getting involved in organizations on campus.

+**Recent Events**:
+* (June-August, 2020) Attending an AI/Deep learning program hosted by UT Dallas.
+* (June, 2020) Became an Education Officer at the [_Association Of Computing Machinery_](https://www.acmutd.co)